Iowa State University: History

 The Statistical Laboratory was established in 1933, with George W. Snedecor, professor of mathematics, as the first director.
 It was and is the first research and consulting institute of its kind in the country.

 While attempting to develop a faster method of computation, mathematics and physics professor John Vincent Atanasoff conceptualized the basic tenets of what would become the world's first electronic digital computer, the Atanasoff–Berry Computer (ABC), during a drive to Illinois in 1937.
 These included the use of a binary system of arithmetic, the separation of computer and memory functions, and regenerative drum memory, among others.
 The 1939 prototype was constructed with graduate student Clifford Berry in the basement of the Physics Building.

 During World War II, Iowa State was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 On July 4, 1959, the college was officially renamed Iowa State University of Science and Technology.
-However, the short-form name "Iowa State University" is used even in official documents such as diplomas.
+However, as a practical matter, the institution's name is simply Iowa State University.
+By longstanding convention, the "Science and Technology" portion is omitted even in official documents, such as diplomas.
 Official names given to the university's divisions were the College of Agriculture, College of Engineering, College of Home Economics, College of Sciences and Humanities, and College of Veterinary Medicine.

 Iowa State's eight colleges today offer more than 100 undergraduate majors and 200 fields of study leading to graduate and professional degrees.
-The academic program at ISU includes a liberal arts education and some of the world's leading research in the biological and physical sciences.

-Breakthroughs at Iowa State changing the world are in the areas of human, social, economic, and environmental sustainability; new materials and processes for biomedical as well as industrial applications; nutrition, health, and wellness for humans and animals; transportation and infrastructure; food safety and security; plant and animal sciences; information and decision sciences; and renewable energies.
-The focus on technology has led directly to many research patents and inventions including the first binary computer, the ABC, Maytag blue cheese, the round hay baler, and many more.
+The academic program at ISU includes a liberal arts education and research in the biological and physical sciences.
+The focus on technology has led directly to many research patents and inventions including the first binary computer, the ABC, Maytag blue cheese, and the round hay baler.

 Located on a 2,000 acre campus, the university has grown considerably from its roots as an agricultural college and model farm and is recognized internationally today for its comprehensive research programs.
 It continues to grow and set a new record for enrollment in the fall of 2015 with 36,001 students.